CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/contact-blocks.md

     parent: components
 ---

-This is where all department contact info and social media links go.
+Put all department contact info and social media links in a contact block.

 ---